 Pro Tip

-Many South Africans are surprised to find that Swiss public schools are excellent and free.
-International schools are mainly needed if you plan to return to SA or want an English-medium curriculum.
+Swiss public schools are excellent and free.
+International schools are mainly worth it if you plan to return to South Africa or want an English-medium curriculum — not because state education is inadequate.

 Healthcare: From Medical Aid to KVG

-If you're coming from Discovery Health or similar medical aid, Swiss healthcare will feel familiar in quality but very different in structure:
+If you're coming from Discovery Health or Momentum, Swiss healthcare will feel familiar in quality but very different in structure.
+There are no medical aid schemes.
+Instead, Switzerland uses two tiers:

-• No waiting periods for pre-existing conditions on basic KVG
+- No waiting periods for pre-existing conditions on KVG

-For a comparison of Swiss insurance plans with English-speaking advisors, expat-savvy.ch helps South African expats navigate the transition from medical aid to the Swiss system.
+For a side-by-side comparison of Swiss health insurance providers with English-speaking advisors, expat-savvy.ch specialises in helping South African expats transition from medical aid to the Swiss KVG system.

 Banking & Financial Transition

-• Rand transfers — use services like Wise or OFX rather than bank-to-bank for better rates
+- Rand transfers — use Wise or OFX rather than SWIFT bank transfers for significantly better exchange rates and lower fees.

 Cultural Adjustment

-• Punctuality is sacred — being 5 minutes late is considered disrespectful
+- Punctuality is non-negotiable — arriving 5 minutes late to a meeting is considered disrespectful, not a minor inconvenience

-• Quiet hours are real — no noise after 22:00 or on Sundays (no mowing, drilling, or loud music)
+- Quiet hours are enforced — no noise after 22:00 or on Sundays (mowing, drilling, and loud music included)

-• Community takes time — Swiss people are friendly but reserved; expat groups (InterNations, local SA groups) help enormously
+- Building community takes time — Swiss people are warm but reserved; expat groups (InterNations, SA Facebook groups by city) help significantly in the first year

 Planning your move from South Africa?

-Our team has helped hundreds of South African professionals relocate to Switzerland — free initial consultation.
+Our team has helped hundreds of South African professionals relocate to Switzerland.
+Compare insurance options, get permit advice, and find a home — all in one place.

 Frequently Asked Questions

-Can I move to Switzerland from SA without a job?
+Can I move to Switzerland from South Africa without a job offer?

 Is my South African degree recognised in Switzerland?